 What is Rice Blast?

-Rice blast is a fungal disease that affects all aboveground parts of the rice plant, including leaves, leaf collars, culms, necks, and panicles.
+Rice blast is a fungal disease that affects all above ground parts of the rice plant, including leaves, leaf collars, culms, necks, and panicles.
 The initial symptoms include white to grey-green lesions with brown borders.
-As the disease progresses, small specks on the leaves enlarge into spindle-shaped spots measuring 0.5 to 1.5 cm in length and 0.3 to 0.5 cm in width, characterized by ashy centres.
+As the disease progresses, small specks on the leaves enlarge into spindle-shaped spots measuring 0.5 to 1.5 cm in length and 0.3 to 0.5 cm in width, characterised by ashy centres.

 Older lesions can become elliptical or spindle-shaped, whitish to gray in color, with necrotic borders.
 These spots often coalesce to form large, irregular patches.
 In severe cases, the entire crop may exhibit a blasted or burnt appearance, which is how the disease gets its name.